Update: Introduction and ‘Electric range lower than Toyota RAV4 Prime’s’ and ‘Pricier than the 2022 model’ sections updated.

-A total of 150,949 Tucsons were delivered in the U.S. market in 2021, making it Hyundai’s best-selling model.
-The full model change for MY2022 and the expansion of powertrain options to include hybrid and plug-in hybrid could bring record annual sales for the SUV in 2022 and 2023, provided supply constraints are managed well.
+A total of 175,307 Tucsons were delivered in the U.S. market in 2022, making it Hyundai’s best-selling vehicle.
+Thanks to the full model change for MY2022 and the expansion of powertrain options to include hybrid and plug-in hybrid, sales were up 16% year-over-year (2021: 150,949 units).

 The most powerful Tucson configuration

 The 2023 Hyundai Tucson Plug-in Hybrid (PHEV) uses the same internal combustion engine as the Tucson Hybrid (HEV).
 The 1.6-liter T-GDi turbocharged gasoline direct-injection four-cylinder mill produces 180 horsepower at 5,500 rpm and 195 lb.-ft. of torque at 1,500-4,500 rpm.
 The 2023 Hyundai Tucson Plug-in Hybrid also shares a 6-speed automatic torque converter transmission with the Tucson HEV.

 With a higher-output motor and a larger battery, the plug-in hybrid variant boasts more advanced electrification.
 Here is a table that compares the mechanical differences between the hybrid and plug-in hybrid:

 |Engine Max.
 Power||180 hp at 5,500 rpm||180 hp at 5,500 rpm|

 |Engine Max.
 Torque||195 lb.-ft. at 1,500-4,500 rpm||195 lb.-ft. at 1,500-4,500 rpm|

 |Electric Motor Power||59 hp at 1,600-2,000 rpm||90 hp at 2,100-3,300 rpm|